Updated: Jul 31

 This article was written by Screenwriting Staffing’s Founder, Jacob N. Stuart.
+Learn how to be a part of his next indie film DE GRINGO A LA TUMBA.
 SS is an online community that connects screenwriters with film/tv industry professionals.
 View success stories here; produced projects here.

 I have compiled 8 screenplays (in my opinion) that clearly illustrate the power of white space.
 Before we break down these screenplays, let's talk quickly about the science behind using white space in your script.